-The chlorine output level [%] is displayed on the LCD and may be altered using the UP and DOWN buttons.
+The chlorine output level [%] is displayed on the LCD and is normally automatically controlled by the ASP when installed.
+If an ASP is not used, then the chlorine output may be altered using the UP and DOWN buttons.
 This allows you to increase or decrease the chlorine production without alteration of the operation time.